-Towards the end of 2019 and the beginning for 2020, I journeyed to Africa.
-I visited 6 countries: Ethiopia, South Africa, Namibia, Botswana, Zimbabwe and then Morocco.
-It was a trip which was endlessly inspiring.
-The colours, textures, people I met, all were incredibly inspirational to me.
+Towards the end of 2019 and the beginning of 2020, I journeyed to Africa.
+I visited 6 countries: Ethiopia, South Africa, Namibia, Botswana, Zimbabwe, and then Morocco.
+It was a trip that was endlessly inspiring.
+The colours, textures, and people I met, all were incredibly inspirational to me.

 In Ethiopia, I met weavers making the softest cotton products I have seen.
-In South Africa, I met weavers who create stunning baskets, bags etc. South Africa has a fantastic scene of makers and craftspeople.
+In South Africa, I met weavers who created stunning baskets, bags, etc. South Africa has a fantastic scene of makers and craftspeople.

 Baskets are new for We Are Nomads.
 I wanted to introduce texture into the shop.
 The baskets I have sourced all have their own unique texture and are made of materials such as grass and palm leaf.

 The Swazi baskets are made from Lutindzi grass.
-The grass is picked from the ‘eTjebovu’ & ‘Mantenga’ areas on the slopes of the mountains in Swaziland, dried out and then made into ropes which is then coiled, weaved and/or sewn or finger-knitted to create their baskets.
+The grass is picked from the ‘eTjebovu’ & ‘Mantenga’ areas on the slopes of the mountains in Swaziland, dried out, and then made into ropes which are then coiled, weaved, and/or sewn or finger-knitted to create their baskets.